sunyumail93/PipeRiboseq/README.md

 Notes:

-1, For Annotation folder, download GTF file from UCSC table browser. `reduced`: Only one location was chosen when one gene duplicates at multiple genomic loci.
+1, For the Annotation folder, download GTF file from UCSC table browser. `reduced`: Only one location was chosen when one gene duplicates at multiple genomic loci.

 2, `uniqMatching.txt` file contains one-to-one matching from transcript to gene name.

-3, For Index folder, indexes are not included in this github directory, but need to be created during set up.
+3, For the Index folder, indexes are not included in this github directory, but need to be created during set up.

-4, For Sequence folder, `RefSeq.reduced.bed12.fa` was converted from `RefSeq.reduced.bed12` file using bedtools, and removed two rRNA genes (rRNA affects salmon quantification TPM). `genome.fa` and `ChromInfo.txt` files need to be downloaded from UCSC goldenpath.
-The fai index file is not required now sine it will be generated by samtools when needed.
+4, For the Sequence folder, `RefSeq.reduced.bed12.fa` was converted from `RefSeq.reduced.bed12` file using bedtools, and removed two rRNA genes (rRNA affects salmon quantification TPM). `genome.fa` and `ChromInfo.txt` files need to be downloaded from UCSC goldenpath.
+The fai index file is not required now since it will be generated by samtools when needed.

 ## Usage